zukunft/zukunft.com/docs/code_objects_all.md

                 \-- ip_range_list - a list of internet protocol address ranges
                 \-- job_list - a list of calculation request
             \-- sys_log_list - a list of system error objects
+        \-- ListOfIdNamedObjectsShared
+            \-- ListOfIdNamedCodeObjectsShared
+                \-- type_list
+                    \-- component_link_type_list - to define the behaviour if a component is linked to a view
+                    \-- component_type_list - to link coded functionality to a view component
+                    \-- position_type_list - to link coded functionality to a view component position
+                    \-- view_style_list - to define the view or component style e.g. the number of columns to use
+                    \-- element_type_list - to link coded functionality to a formula element type
+                    \-- formula_link_type_list - to link coded functionality to a formula link
+                    \-- formula_type_list - list to link coded functionality to a formula
+                    \-- language_form_list - a database based enum list of all languages
+                    \-- language_list - a database based enum list of all languages
+                    \-- change_action_list - the const for the change log action table
+                    \-- change_field_list - the const for the change log field table
+                    \-- change_table_list - to link coded functionality to a log log table
+                    \-- phrase_types - to link coded functionality to a word or a triple, which means to every phrase
+                    \-- ref_list - al list of ref objects
+                    \-- ref_type_list - to link coded functionality to a reference
+                    \-- source_type_list - to link coded functionality to a source
+                    \-- protection_type_list - a database based enum list for the data protection types
+                    \-- share_type_list - a database based enum list for the data share types
+                    \-- job_status_list - list of predefined system batch jobs
+                    \-- job_type_list - list of predefined system batch jobs
+                    \-- sys_log_function_list - to group the system log entries by function
+                    \-- sys_log_level_list - list of the system log types
+                    \-- sys_log_status_list - list of the system log statuus
+                    \-- user_profile_list - a list of possible user profiles with the database id
+                    \-- verb_list - al list of verb objects
+                    \-- view_link_type_list - to defined how a term is linked to a view
+                    \-- view_relation_type_list - to defined how a term is related to a view
+                    \-- view_sys_list - list of predefined system views
+                    \-- view_type_list - to link coded functionality to a view
         \-- ListBaseUi
             \-- element_groupUi - a group of formula elements that, in combination, return a value or a list of values
             \-- element_listUi - a list of formula elements to place the name function